-- Implementing this policy on a day-to-day basis - Setting high expectations for all pupils, including those eligible for the Pupil Premium - Identifying pupils whose attainment is not improving in response to interventions funded by the Pupil Premium, and highlighting these individuals to the senior leadership team - Sharing insights into effective practice with other school staff
+- Implementing this policy on a day-to-day basis. - Setting high expectations for all pupils, including those eligible for the Pupil Premium. - Identifying pupils whose attainment is not improving in response to interventions funded by the Pupil Premium and highlighting these individuals to the senior leadership team. - Sharing insights into effective practice with other school staff.

-6.0 Monitoring and Reviewing the Policy
+Monitoring and Reviewing the Policy

-Trust schools recognise the importance of context so will evaluate their strategies, in relation to the Pupil Premium, on a termly basis.
+Trust schools recognise the importance of context so will evaluate their strategies in relation to the Pupil Premium, on a termly basis.
 This will enable new strategies to be assessed robustly to ensure approaches used are having the desired impact in narrowing the gaps.
-Adjustments can then be made in a timely way, if particular strategies are not effective, rather than leaving things to the end of the academic year.
+Timely adjustments can then be made if particular strategies are not effective.

 Through their own Pupil Premium strategy statement, each school will undertake an end of year review to assess the ongoing impact of their chosen Pupil Premium strategies.
 This will also include a judgement as to how well and effectively the premium allocation is being used.
-This evaluation will be shared with the LGB and, once approved, placed on the school website.
+This evaluation will be shared with the LGB and once approved, will be published on the school website.

 This policy will be reviewed on an annual basis and approved by the Trust Board.
-Adjustments will be made to the policy accordingly, taking into consideration the impact schools have shown on narrowing the gaps.
-The policy review will also take into consideration the increased funding that becomes available under the Pupil Premium Grant.
+Adjustments will be made to the policy, accordingly, taking into consideration the impact schools have shown on narrowing the gaps.
+The policy review will also take into consideration any changes to the level of funding that becomes available under the Pupil Premium Grant.

-7.0 Links with other Policies
+7. Links with other Policies